openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

 $ kubectl -n openfaas get issuer letsencrypt-prod letsencrypt-staging
 ```

-- To check that your certificate was created and that cert-manager created the required secret with the actual ssl certificate:
+- To check that your certificate was created and that cert-manager created the required secret with the actual TLS certificate:
 ```sh
 $ kubectl -n openfaas get certificate,secret openfaas-crt
 ```